-- 5.1 A consistent approach to student assessment across teaching sites and modalities that is periodically reviewed and updated. - 5.2 Clear statements about assessment and progression requirements provided to students at the commencement of the program. - 5.3 The level, number and context of assessments are consistent with determining the achievement of the stated learning outcomes. - 5.4 Both formative and summative assessment types and tasks exist across the program to enhance individual and collective learning as well as inform student progression. - 5.5 Various assessment approaches across a range of contexts to evaluate competence in the essential knowledge, skills and behaviours required for professional nursing practice. - 5.6 Assessment of student communication competence and English language proficiency before undertaking workplace experience. - 5.7 Validated instruments are used in workplace experience assessment to evaluate student knowledge, skills, behaviours and competence. - 5.8 Ultimate accountability for assessing students in relation to their workplace experience. - 5.9 Assessments include the appraisal of competence in the quality use of medicines. - 5.10 Evidence of procedural controls, fairness, reliability, validity and transparency in assessing students. - 5.11 Processes to ensure the integrity of online assessment. - 5.12 Collaboration between health service providers (where relevant) and teaching staff in selecting and implementing assessment methods. - 5.13 A summative assessment of student achievement of competence against the current National Competency Standards for the Registered Nurse is conducted by a registered nurse (registered by the NMBA and who has demonstrated current experience in conducting the summative assessment of students in an entry to practice program) in an Australian clinical context before program completion.
+- 5.1 Consistent approaches used for student assessment across teaching sites and modalities and how this approach is periodically reviewed and updated. - 5.2 Clear statements about assessment and progression requirements that are provided to students at the start of the program. - 5.3 The level, number and context of assessments that are consistent with determining the achievement of the stated learning outcomes. - 5.4 Formative and summative assessment types and tasks that exist across the program to enhance individual and collective learning as well as inform student progression. - 5.5 Assessment approaches used across a range of contexts to evaluate competence in the essential knowledge, skills and behaviours required for professional nursing practice. - 5.6 Assessment approaches used to evaluate student communication competence and English language proficiency before workplace experience begins. - 5.7 Validated instruments used in workplace experience assessments to evaluate student knowledge, skills, behaviours and competence. - 5.8 Ultimate accountability mechanisms in place for assessing students on their workplace experience. - 5.9 Assessments included in the appraisal of competence in the quality use of medicines. - 5.10 Procedural, fairness, reliability, validity and transparency controls in place to assess students. - 5.11 Processes in place to ensure the integrity of online assessment. - 5.12 Collaboration between health service providers (where relevant) and teaching staff in selecting and implementing assessment methods - 5.13 Summative assessments of student achievement of competence against the current National Competency Standards for the Registered Nurse conducted by a registered nurse (registered by the NMBA and who has demonstrated current experience in conducting the summative assessment of students in an entry to practice program) in an Australian clinical context before program completion.